Stakeholders: Types, Importance & Issues

 Creditors contribute money to businesses, and they could also have an assured interest in the company’s worth.
 Creditors get paid back from the trade of products or services at your business.
 In the event of business closure, they get paid before stockholders.

-3. Trade Union:
+3. Trade Union as stakeholders:

 The trade union is an organisation of workers in a particular industry that stand to secure moral improvements in pay, benefits and safe working conditions or social and political position through collective negotiation.